 Deadlines for filing applications are August 1 for fall term, January 1 for spring term, and May 1 for summer term.
 Deadlines for international student applicants are June 1 for fall term, November 1 for spring term, and March 1 for summer term.
 International students living outside the United States are not permitted to apply for the summer term.

 A student who is neither a United States citizen nor a United States Permanent Resident is considered an International Student.
 The form 1-20 or DS 2019 will not be issued for subject registration of less than 36 units.
 Most subjects at MIT are either 9 or 12 units each.
-Detailed information about policies and procedures for international special students can be found at http://web.mit.edu/admissions/graduate/special_students/international_students.html.
-Detailed information and the downloadable application can be found on the Special Student website, http://web.mit.edu/admissions/graduate/special_students/index.html.
+Detailed information about policies and procedures for international special students as well as the downloadable application can be found at the Special Student website, http://web.mit.edu/admissions/graduate/special_students/apply.html.

 In view of their full-time responsibilities on assigned research and their corresponding salary scales, Institute research staff or employees of the Lincoln Laboratory or the Charles Stark Draper Laboratory may not be full-time regular graduate students, but may, under certain conditions, be granted the status of special graduate student.
 However, a research staff appointee or an employee of the Lincoln Laboratory or the Draper Laboratory who desires to work for an advanced degree must be admitted as a regular graduate student and must complete the residency and other requirements of the degree program to which the individual has been accepted.
 This individual may not continue to hold a research staff appointment, nor include any work completed while employed as part of the thesis for an advanced degree.